 8. Property manager fees for evictions

-Evictions can however be expensive.
+Evictions can however be expensive, stressful, and drawn-out.

 On occasions to process an eviction, solicitors & courts need to be involved which will incur a cost.